 RULE OF LAW.
-SEPARATION OF POWERS.
+ACCESS TO JUSTICE.
 HUMAN RIGHTS.

 GENEVA (14 September 2020) – UN human rights experts* today called on Nigerian authorities to immediately release a 22-year-old singer sentenced to death over an allegedly blasphemous song shared on social media.